ICRAR/daliuge/docs/managers.rst

 * Submitting the same physical graph to a DROP Manager will create two different sessions
-* Two physical graph executions can run at the same time in a givem DROP Manager.
+* Two physical graph executions can run at the same time in a given DROP Manager.

 Sessions have a simple lifecycle: they are first created, then a physical graph